How Can Your Brand Go Direct-to-Consumer to Capitalise on eCommerce Surge

-Shopping habits are perhaps some of the most changing behaviours during the Covid-19 global lockdown.
+Shopping habits are perhaps some of the most changing behaviors during the Covid-19 global lockdown.
 The ‘genie is now out of the bottle’; the acceleration of the shift to buying online is likely to be a change that lasts.
 A recent NRF survey found that, since the start of COVID19, 9 out of 10 consumers have bought products online that they had previously only bought in a store.

 Brands, retailers and businesses of all sizes, across various industries and throughout many countries are now responding.
-Over the past month at Fram^ we have been building technology for southeast asian supermarkets, Swedish fashion boutiques, global last-mile delivery services, african anti-corruption charities, US healthcare providers, online learning providers and more!
+Over the past month at fram^ we have been building technology for southeast Asian supermarkets, Swedish fashion boutiques, global last-mile delivery services, African anti-corruption charities, US healthcare providers, online learning providers and more!
 All of these businesses and brands are rapidly accelerating their shift to online and use of digital and ecommerce tools.

 Here are three key messages that will help your business to survive and thrive by taking advantage of e-commerce and digital tools to go direct to consumers (D2C).